-Pharmacies should also be aware of the different storage guidelines (before/after dilution, before/after vial puncture, etc.) of each vaccine and be mindful when booking appointments to ensure there is no wastage.
-Note that there are different storage and handling guidelines specific to the Pediatric Pfizer vaccine.
+Pharmacies should also be aware of the different storage guidelines (before/after dilution, before/after vial puncture, etc.) of each vaccine and be mindful when booking appointments to ensure there is minimal wastage.

-72. How do I dispose of expired or wasted COVID-19 vaccines?
+76. How do I dispose of expired or wasted COVID-19 vaccines?

-For wastage and disposal of COVID-19 vaccine, pharmacies must document wastage, extra doses from vaccine vials and temperature excursions in the Provincial COVID-19 Vaccine Solution-COVAXON.
+For wastage and disposal of COVID-19 vaccine, pharmacies must document wastage, extra doses from vaccine vials and temperature excursions in the Provincial COVID-19 Vaccine Solution-COVAX{ON}.

-Once wastage is documented in the Provincial COVID-19 Vaccine Solution-COVAXON., pharmacies must follow disposal practice protocols including:
+Once wastage is documented in the Provincial COVID-19 Vaccine Solution-COVAX{ON.}, pharmacies must follow disposal practice protocols including:

-- referral to the COVID-19: Vaccine Storage and Handling Guidance document on the ministry's website for information on how to dispose of expired or wasted vaccine (specifically Appendix I).
+- referral to the COVID-19: Vaccine Storage and Handling Guidance document on the ministry's website for information on how to dispose of expired or wasted vaccine (specifically Appendix B).
 Note that pharmacies are NOT to return expired or unused COVID-19 vaccines to their local public health unit as they currently do with the influenza vaccine; and - adherence to Ontario College of Pharmacist (OCP) Policy and Guidance for example, the OCP Policy on Medication Procurement and Inventory Management to ensure there is a "method for identifying products that are outdated, deteriorated, recalled, obsolete, or hazardous, and that such products are disposed of in a safe, legal, and environmentally sound manner". - This would include how to properly dispose of expired or wasted vaccine.
 Pharmacies may wish to contact the OCP for further advice as destruction of vaccine and drug wastage is included as part of the pharmacy's usual disposal practice protocols.

-73. Does the COVID-19 vaccine require reconstitution?
+77. Does the COVID-19 vaccine require reconstitution?

-Currently, the PFIZER-BIONTECH COVID-19 VACCINE (both formulations) require reconstitution using a diluent that is supplied with the vaccine.
-For more information on the vaccines please refer to the product monograph and the resource information on the ministry website.
+Currently, the Pediatric Pfizer-BioNTech COVID-19 vaccine, orange cap (DIN 02522454) and the Pfizer-BioNTech COVID-19 (12+ formulation) vaccine, purple cap (DIN: 02509210) require reconstitution using a diluent that is supplied with the vaccine.
+The Pfizer-BioNTech COVID-19 (12+ formulation) vaccine, grey cap (DIN: 02527863) does NOT require reconstitution.

+For more information on the vaccines please refer to the product monograph and the resource information on the ministry website: COVID-19 Vaccine Information and General COVID-19: Vaccine Storage and Handling Guidance.